ACCESS-NRI/access-hive.org.au/docs/getting_started/index.md

     <div class="note">
       For security reasons, it is recommended to enter a passphrase rather than leave it empty.
       <br>
-      As you will see in the next step, you do not need to enter the passphrase every time you login to <i>Gadi</i>.
+      As you will see in the next step, you will not need to enter the passphrase every time you login to <i>Gadi</i>.
     </div>
   </li>
   <li>